RotorHazard/community-plugins/docs/database.md

 ---
 id: plugins
 title: All Plugins
+description: Browse all plugins in the Community Database
 hide:
   - navigation
   - toc
   - footer
 ---

-# Browse All Plugins
+# Browse in the Community Plugins Database

-On this page, you can browse all the plugins in the RotorHazard Community Database.
-Use the filters below to find the plugin you're looking for.
+On this page, you can explore all plugins available in the RotorHazard Community Database.
+Use the filters below to quickly find the plugin you're looking for.

 <div id="filter-container">
   <label for="category">Filter by Category:</label>